It all started with a master thesis project at Volvo Construction Equipment, as they saw the potential in building lighter machineries.

 Winteria is one of the 10 winners of the 2018 ÅForsk Entrepreneurial Scholarship – hence deeptech of the week!

 For the first time enabling the manufacturing industry to monitor and control the quality of their welding in real time.

-– Volvo had recently developed a new corporate manufacturing standard were quality tolerances had a better connection to the structural integrity of heavily loaded components, says Martin Engman, founder of NWE.
+– Volvo had recently developed a new corporate manufacturing standard where quality tolerances had a better connection to the structural integrity of heavily loaded components, says Martin Engman, founder of Winteria AB.

 Volvo saw the potential in improving the production quality so that they could build lighter machineries, increase the payload and reduced the fuel consumption of their vehicles, he explains.